Islamic marital practices: The Malay Archipelago

 Prior to being able to meet his bride, sometimes a mak andam, a “beautician”, or any member of the family of the bride will intercept the groom to delay the joining of the would-be spouses; only after the groom was able to pay a satisfactory “entrance fee” could he finally meet his bride.
 The wedding ceremony proper is usually held on a weekend, and involves exchanging of gifts, Quranic readings and recitation, and displaying of the couple while within a bridal chamber.
 While seated at their pelaminan “wedding throne”, the newly-weds are showered with uncooked rice and petals, objects that signify fertility.
 The guests of the wedding celebration are typically provided by the couple with gifts known as the bunga telur (“egg flower”).
 The gifted eggs are traditionally eggs dyed with red coloring and are placed inside cups or other suitable containers bottomed with glutinous rice.
 These eggs also symbolize fertility, a marital wish hoping that the couple will bear many offspring.
 However, these traditional gifts are now sometimes replaced by non-traditional chocolates, jellies, or soaps.

 The marriage contract that binds the marital union is called the Akad Nikah, a verbal agreement sealed by a financial sum known as the mas kahwin, and witnessed by three persons.
 Unlike in the past when the father of the bride customarily acts as the officiant for the ceremonial union, current-day Muslim weddings are now officiated by the kadhi, a marriage official and Shariat (or) Syariah Court religious officer.
-In Indonesia Muslim weddings are officiated and led by the penghulu, the official of Kantor Urusan Agama (KUA or Office of Religious Affairs).
+In Indonesia, Muslim weddings are officiated and led by the penghulu, the official of Kantor Urusan Agama (KUA or Office of Religious Affairs).
 The Akad Nikah might be performed in the Office of Religious Affairs, or the penghulu is invited to a ceremonial place outside the Religious Affair Office (mosque, bride's house or wedding hall).

-The Philippines
+Jolo, Philippines

-Muslim communities in the Philippines include the Tausug and T'boli tribe, a group of people in Jolo, Sulu who practice matrimonial activities based on their own ethnic legislation and the laws of Islam.
+Muslim communities in the Philippines include the Tausug and T'boli tribe, a group of people in Jolo, Sulu (an island in Southern Philippines) who practice matrimonial activities based on their own ethnic legislation and the laws of Islam.
 Their customary and legal matrimony is composed of negotiated arranged marriage (pagpangasawa), marriage through the “game of abduction” (pagsaggau), and elopement (pagdakup).
 Furthermore, although Tausug men may acquire two wives, bigamous or plural marriages are rare.